 Featured Team Members: Margaret Kelso, W-EMT

 At Open Sky, our belief is that when students’ physical needs are met, they are able to better focus on the deep therapeutic work that brought them to our program.
 As they are the first responders to any medical and wellness need in the field, every Field Guide is a certified Wilderness First Responder.
-Beyond that, Open Sky’s Medical Team is trained and highly competent in wilderness risk management and holistic health, creating and monitoring an environment of safety in the wilderness.
+Beyond that, Open Sky’s Medical Team is trained and highly competent in wilderness risk management and holistic health, creating and monitoring an environment of holistic health in the wilderness.
 By having 24/7 on-site Field Medic, employing healthcare professionals with diverse medical backgrounds, and emphasizing the importance and practice of self-care, our students are positioned for great improvements in their overall well-being.

-Student safety in the wilderness is the number one priority at Open Sky, demonstrated in part by our Field Medic role.
+Supporting students to be healthy and thrive emotionally and physically in the wilderness is the number one priority at Open Sky, demonstrated in part by our Field Medic role.
 Two years ago, we became the first wilderness program to have a Field Medic embedded in the base camp and operating area 24 hours a day, seven days a week.
 All of our Field Medics are either EMTs, Wilderness-EMTs, or Registered Nurses.
 The Field Medic’s responsibilities are to provide primary and emergency care to students; transport students (as appropriate) in the event that they need further medical care; consult with the Field Guides, Clinical Team, parents, and healthcare professionals; and educate students and staff on health, wellness, and medical response.
 Our Field Medic also conducts individual bi-weekly medical checks with every student.
 These checks address physical needs, such as monitoring calorie and water intake, measuring vital signs, and responding with adjustments or treatment as necessary.

 Because students are in our care for an extended period of time, needs arise that require attention from other medical professionals.
 Open Sky’s Medical Director, Pat Kearney, MD, administers routine procedures, provides consultation, and addresses any medical needs, whether complex or simple.
 The Clinical and Field Teams work closely with our psychiatrist.
 When appropriate, a student’s primary therapist may refer him or her to the psychiatrist to consult about medication changes or perform psychiatric assessments.
 Open Sky also offers psychological testing administered in the field by licensed clinical psychologists.
 In addition to myself (the Health Director), our Medical Director, and our psychiatrist, Open Sky also employs a full-time Psychiatric Assistant, Pharmaceutical Coordinator, and an Assistant Health Director to meet the individual needs of our students.